[Stats Roundup Post]

 This is a huge missed opportunity for all business!

-When 80% of your future profits come from 20% of your existing customers, continuing to nurture existing customers is critical!
+Because eighty-one percent of consumers make purchasing decisions based on how much they trust the brand, continuing to nurture existing customers is critical!
 What better way to do this than…

 - Automating net promoter and referral sequences.